giactitti/SZ/README.md

 Giacomo Titti, Alessandro Sarretta and Luigi Lombardo, Padova, November 2021

 please cite as: Giacomo Titti, Alessandro Sarretta and Luigi Lombardo.
-(2020, May 25).
+(2021).
 CNR-IRPI-Padova/SZ: SZ plugin (Version v1.0).
 Zenodo.

 ## Contacts
 If you have any problem, please pull request or write to giacomotitti@gmail.com